 Multi-modal GML is of particular significance in areas like knowledge graph construction, social network analysis, and recommendation systems.
 For example, in knowledge graphs, textual descriptions and structured facts can be integrated to enhance the representation of entities and relationships, leading to better knowledge inference.
 In social networks, combining text and network structure can offer insights into users' behavior and social interactions, aiding in community detection or content recommendation.
-In recommendation systems, multimodal learning can leverage information from various sources, including user reviews, product images, and social connections, personalized more provide and context-aware recommendations.
+In recommendation systems, multi-modal learning can leverage information from various sources, including user reviews, product images, and social connections, to provide more personalized and context-aware recommendations.